shilliscmu/TranxConalaBaseline/README.md

 # TranxConalaBaseline
-Reimplementing the Tranx system (Yin and Neubig 2018)
+Reimplementing the Tranx system (Yin and Neubig 2018) for the Conala dataset and python3.